This is a past event. Enquire to purchase the content and materials on demand.

 We will review the latest guidance for early years settings under the EIF and the impact of the changes to the EYFS.
 Hear practical case studies focused on innovative curriculum design that incorporate the seven areas of learning and development from the EYFS framework.
 How can you demonstrate your knowledge of the EYFS and your children’s current level of progress?

 We will highlight safeguarding and new expectations for SEND.
 The pandemic has disrupted children’s speech and language development and limited opportunities to explore the world in their formative years.
-Experts will discuss how to address setbacks in speech and language development and highlighting this to Ofsted.
-We will explore best-practice for embedding cultural capital, enriching children’s understanding of the world, and working towards a successful EYFS inspection.
+Experts will discuss how to address setbacks in speech and language development.
+We will explore best-practice for embedding cultural capital, and enriching children’s understanding of the world.

 Developing positive relationships with parents and carers can be difficult but is essential to understand the needs of each child.
 Hear how to develop trust, and approach difficult safeguarding conversations to address recent concerns raised by Ofsted.